cpb-/yocto-cooker/README.md

 ## Directory map

-`chef` downloads the needed layers in the `sources` directory and create the target sub-directories into the `builds` directory.
-For example, after running `chef prepare {menu file}`, the working directory could contains:
+`chef` downloads the needed layers in the `layers` directory (by default) and creates the target sub-directories into the `builds` directory.
+For example, after running `chef init {menu file}; chef update; chef generate`, the working directory might contain:

 ```
 ./---+---layers--+--- poky/